cloudarxiv/mps-gpu-plugin/README.md

 # NVIDIA device plugin for Kubernetes

-This our forked version of the NVIDIA device plugin for Kubernetes.
+This is a forked version of the NVIDIA device plugin for Kubernetes, a component of the [Dynamic GPU Partitioner](https://github.com/nebuly-ai/nos) of the open source `nos`.

 We have made some changes to the original version to make it support GPU sharing through NVIDIA [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html), which allows spatial sharing